apache/echarts-doc/en/option-gl/component/axis3D-common.md

 ##${prefix|default('#')} label(Object)

-Label of axisPointer.
+The label of axisPointer.

 ###${prefix|default('#')} show(boolean) = true

 Whether to display the label of axisPointer.
 The default value axis is displayed, the category axis is not displayed.

 ###${prefix|default('#')} formatter(Function)
-The formatter of label.
+The formatter of the label. .
 The first parameter to the function is the value of the current axis.
 The second parameter to the function is an array of values for all axes

 ```js
 (value: number, valueAll: Array) => string